hilch/PLC-data-trace/README.md

 set g_MAX_DATA_TRACE_RECORDS to maximum number of plc cycles that should be stored set g_MAX_DATA_TRACE_VARNUM_MINUS1 to maximum number of trace variables (-1)

+use Microsoft Excel of www.datplot.com to visualize data.